Laxmannegi/C-I/README.md

 3. Copy Constructor
 4. Static Constructor

 - If a Constructor method doesn't take any parameters then we call that as default or parameter less.
-These Constructor can be defined by the programmer expilicty or else it will be default implicitly provided there is no explicit constructor under the class.
+These Constructor can be defined by the programmer expilicty or else it will be default implicitly provided if there is no explicit constructor under the class.

 **Parameterized  Constructor:**
-If a constructor method is defined with any parameters we call that as parameterized constructor and these constructor can be by the programmers only but never can be defined implicitly.
+If a constructor method is defined with any parameters we call that as parameterized constructor and these constructor can be defined by the programmers only but never can be defined implicitly.

 **Copy Constructor :**
 If we want to create multiple instances with the same values then we use these copy constructors, in a copy constructor  the constructor takes the same class as a parameter to it.

 let me demostrate it.
 ```c#